-When I sat down to write out the purpose statement for this blog I thought it would be easy.
-I quickly discovered, that thought was more optimism than reality.
+When I sat down to write the purpose statement for this blog I thought it would be easy.
+I quickly discovered that ‘thought’ was more optimism than reality.
 I realized I had so many hopes and objectives that untangling them would be impossible to do concisely.

 Adding to my challenge was the ‘target audience’ concept; identifying the group or groups of people I hoped would stop by and interact with me and my postings.
-I knew I wanted to reach out to a wider audience than only those whose loved one(s), or they themselves are in prison, on their way to prison, or in danger of one day facing prison.
+I knew I wanted to reach out to a wider audience than only those whose loved one(s), or they themselves, were/are in prison, on their way to prison, or in danger of one day facing prison.

-Don’t get me wrong, those people are near and dear to my heart but, when I thought about all of the other types of ‘prisons’ out there: abusive relationships, depression, suicide, fear of impeding or current incarceration, mourning a loss, addiction – especially addiction to pornography of any form, scars of childhood sexual abuse, mental illness … A seemingly endless list presented itself and I’m trying to reach out to all of these captives, into all of those ‘prisons’.
+Don’t get me wrong, those people are near and dear to my heart but, when I thought about all of the other types of ‘prisons’ out there: abusive relationships, depression, suicide, fear of impending or current incarceration, mourning a loss, addiction – especially addiction to pornography of any form, scars of childhood sexual abuse, mental illness … a seemingly endless list presented itself and I’m trying to reach out to all of those captives; into all of those ‘prisons’.
 I became frustrated that I couldn’t find an elegant way to say what is in my heart.
 So I stopped writing, prayed, and meditated.
 In the silence and communion with God I heard the Holy Spirit’s voice say, “It’s about how you see life,” and I knew how to explain this blog’s purpose:

 A little backstory.
 When the investigation into my offense began I fell into a deep hole of depression.
 I turned to God in my desperation and prayed the authorities would drop my case and life would return to ‘normal.’
 Life became everything but normal.
 I felt confounded in my faith.
 I felt lost and ignored by my God.